 - Remember to have self-compassion: Your behaviors won’t change overnight.
 These skills take practice.
 Have compassion for yourself, and offer yourself grace when you make mistakes.

-ACT vs. CBT: What’s the Difference?
+ACT vs. CBT: What’s the difference?

-Find an ACT Therapist Near You
+Find an ACT therapist

 About the author

 The editorial team at therapist.com works with the world’s leading clinical experts to bring you accessible, insightful information about mental health topics and trends.